Skip to Content

 And the fact that it was January made the hike back up the steps to the car slightly easier!

-These days, we prefer to admire from above and, as you can see in the photo, this year’s mild spring has meant early April is beach weather.
+These days, we prefer to admire from above and, as you can see in the photo, mild spring weather has meant early April is beach weather.

 There was someone coming out of the sea just as we arrived.